themesberg/flowbite-svelte/src/routes/docs/components/kbd.md

 ---
 layout: componentLayout
 title: Svelte KBD (Keyboard) - Flowbite
-breadcrumb_title: KBD
+breadcrumb_title: Svelte KBD (Keyboard)
+component_title: KBD
 dir: Components
 description: Use the KBD component as an inline element to denote textual user input from the keyboard inside paragraphs, tables, and other components
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib' import { props as items} from '../../props/Kbd.json' import { props as items2} from '../../props/ArrowKeyDown.json'
+  import { TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib' import { props as items} from '../../props/Kbd.json' import { props as items2} from '../../props/ArrowKeyDown.json'